 What If My Child Was Injured in a Car Accident While Sitting in the Front Seat?

 If your child was hurt in a crash, especially while riding up front, you’re likely feeling overwhelmed, scared, and maybe even guilty.
 We get it.
-You were just trying to get from point A to B, and now everything’s upside down.

 You don’t need to go through this alone.
 And you shouldn’t have to argue with insurance companies while your child is recovering.
 That’s our job.